SEND

 Support

-Local Authority funding and Education, Health and Care Plan (EHC Plan)
+Education, Health and Care Plan (EHC Plan)

-An EHCP plan brings together all the professionals that work with your child and ensure that your child's needs are being met as much as possible.
-This could mean funding, extra staff time, special equipment and/or attendance at a school with specialised resourced support.
-This additional provision will be reviewed annually (Annual Review), or sooner if required, and would normally include parents, class teacher, key worker (where applicable), Inclusion Manager, pupil and other external agencies that work with your child.
-More details about EHCP plans, personalised budgets and the Annual Review process are available on the local authority website, see link below.
+EHC Plans are reviewed annually (annual review), or sooner if required, and would normally include parents, class teacher, key worker (where applicable), Inclusion Manager, pupil and other external agencies that work with the child.
+More details about EHC Plans, personalised budgets and the annual review process are available on the local authority website, see link below.

 https://www.wigan.gov.uk/Business/Professionals/SEND/Education-health-and-care-plans.aspx